Loews Hotel Tower

 455 North Park Drive or Loews Hotel Tower, also known as Loews North Park Drive, is a 54-story 569 ft tall skyscraper located at 455 North Park Drive in Chicago, Illinois that is owned by Loews Hotels.
 The 52-floor building has 86,121 m² of floor space.
 It has 400 hotel rooms, 398 rental apartments, and assorted ballrooms, bars, restaurants and parking spaces.
 All apartments were sold for $240.4 million.
-It is based on a "L" shaped twelve-storey podium.
+It is based on an L-shaped twelve-storey podium.
 It was the tallest building built in the city in 2015.

 It was designed by Chicago architects Solomon Cordwell Buenz and developed by the DRW Trading Group of Chicago.
 The construction cost was about $200 million.